w3c/wai-intro-wcag/content/new-in-22.md

 ---
 # Translation info https://www.w3.org/wiki/WAI/Website/Translate

-title: "What's New in WCAG 2.2 Draft"
+title: "[discussion draft] What's New in WCAG 2.2 Draft"
 title_html: "What's New in WCAG 2.2 Draft"
 nav_title: "New in 2.2 Draft"